coddin-web/manifest-parser/README.md

-# manifest-parser
+# Manifest Parser
-Manifest JSON parser
+A simple manifest JSON parser to produce a Value Object which can be passed around in your PHP application